-If you’ve ever been on a long drive on I-5 or the 101 Freeway, you’ve probably kept a watchful eye out for cops with their radar guns pointed at you.
+If you’ve ever been on a long drive on I-5 or the 101 Freeway, you’ve probably kept a watchful eye out for a cop with a radar device pointed at you.

 Not familiar with these devices or how they work?
 Start here for your crash course in radar detection.

 Before your next trip, get familiar with California radar detector law, so you know all your options.
 We have all the details for you here.

 States have different laws governing the use of radar detection equipment.
 Save yourself money and hassle by understanding the rules in your area.

 With the exception of the states of Washington and Virginia, most states have favorable policies toward at least some form of radar detection.
 There’s a common misconception that these devices are illegal everywhere.